incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 5. Software Craft Round

 ## Self-paced, Prerequisite Learning
-After you send in your application, and your resume has been screened by the People Success Team, you will receive an email that lists a few concepts and short videos.
-This step exists to align expectations through the interview process.
-This pre-requisite learning email will equip you with resources that set you up for success and.. we give you unlimited time to go through it!
+Once your application is shortlisted, you will receive an email with a list of resources and short videos.
+This email is meant to help prepare you for the interview process and set you up for success.
+Suggested learning in the email is self-paced and there is no time limit for you to complete it - we're perpetually hiring!

 Here are some of the things we recommend:
 - [Test-Driven Development](https://www.youtube.com/watch?v=qkblc5WRn-U)